 Our Favorite Tools Marketing

-As restrictions in YouTube’s content policy become more stringent, many content creators are switching to Rumble to publish their videos.
+As restrictions in YouTube’s content policy become more stringent, many content creators are entering the parallel economy by switching to Rumble to publish their videos.
 But is Rumble the next big thing, or just a passing fad?

 Here’s what you need to know about Rumble:

 Basically, it is comparable to YouTube with fewer restrictions and a simpler algorithm.

 Rumble, launched in 2013, contains viral videos that are commonly seen on YouTube and other social networking sites, but it has looser restrictions on what constitutes a violation of its video policy.
 Because of this, it has become a haven for controversial political figures who have had their YouTube videos taken down for questioning the results of the presidential election.

 Many conservative creators have also been shadowbanned by traditional social media outlets.
 Because Rumble gives content creators an unfiltered connection with viewers, shadow banning is not a concern.